Sydney Metro (2008 proposal): Early proposals

 Although Sydney Metro would have been the first rapid transit metro to be built in Australia – and one of only a handful in the Southern Hemisphere – the idea was not new.
-John Bradfield, the Chief Engineer who planned the electrification of the Sydney rail network and construction of the City Underground, was heavily influenced by his observations of the New York City Subway and referred to aspects of his scheme as "rapid transit".
+John Bradfield, the chief engineer who planned the electrification of the Sydney rail network and construction of the City Circle, was heavily influenced by his observations of the New York City Subway and referred to aspects of his scheme as "rapid transit".

-A true rapid transit system, separate from the increasingly congested suburban rail system, was proposed in 1968 by the new State Planning Authority's Sydney Region Outline Plan (SROP).
+A true rapid transit system, separate from the increasingly congested suburban rail system, was proposed in 1968 by the State Planning Authority's Sydney Region Outline Plan (SROP).
 At the time, a number of cities were planning or building modern, standalone metros, including Toronto (opened 1954), Lisbon (1959), Montreal (1966), São Paulo (1974), Seoul (1974), Santiago (1975), Washington DC, (1976) and Hong Kong (1979).

-The Authority noted that because Sydney's suburban train system was not built from scratch as a passenger-only network, commuter trains often shared track with long-distance passenger and freight services, constraining reliability.
+The authority noted that because Sydney's suburban train system was not built from scratch as a passenger-only network, commuter trains often shared track with long-distance passenger and freight services, constraining reliability.
 The 1964 introduction of the first double-deck carriages boosted capacity to an extent, but also increased dwell times, swallowing up much of the intended capacity benefit.

 SROP's solution was a rapid transit system that would have augmented the city's most crowded rail line, the Main West, with a fast, single-deck operation between the CBD and Parramatta.
 But though SROP fundamentally shaped Sydney's growth for the next 20 years, the planned line was never built: improvements to the existing railway always took priority.
-Forty-four years later, a government report was to observe that in delaying the advent of rapid transit, “we have pushed the complex two-door double deck network further than any other operator.”
+Forty-four years later, a government report was to observe that in delaying the advent of rapid transit, "we have pushed the complex two-door double deck network further than any other operator."

 SROP's eventual replacement, a plan called Sydney Into Its Third Century, was released by Labor planning minister Bob Carr in 1988.
 Although not a transport policy as such, the document set a radical change of direction that unwittingly built the strategic case for rapid transit.
 Firstly, it broke with SROP's cardinal rule that new development should occur along existing railway corridors.
 Secondly, it mandated a dramatic increase in urban density within the city's existing footprint.

 Christie report

-Ironically, it was Carr himself who would have to deal with the consequences of his metropolitan plan, when he was elected Premier of New South Wales in 1995.
+It was Carr himself who had to deal with the consequences of his metropolitan plan, when he was elected Premier of New South Wales in 1995.
 At first, the needs of the forthcoming Sydney 2000 Olympics – new rail lines to the airport and the new stadium planned by his Liberal predecessors – took priority.